cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 6. Brief history of the released main versions of CrypTool
    -------------------------------------------------------

-Version   Date		Size of Windows Setup  Needed Size  Released
+Version   Date		Size of Windows Setup  Needed size  Released
 			English      German    ca. on disc  by
 1.0.01    Oct.
 1999	 -            1.3 MB    -            DB
 1.1.01    May  2000	 -            2.3 MB	-            DB